geodezyx.stats package

 Parameters:

-• x1 (float or list or numpy.array) – Coordinates of the 1st and the 2nd point
+• x1 (float or list or numpy.ndarray) – X-coordinate(s) of the first point.

-• y1 (float or list or numpy.array) – Coordinates of the 1st and the 2nd point
+• y1 (float or list or numpy.ndarray) – Y-coordinate(s) of the first point.

-• x2 (float or list or numpy.array) – Coordinates of the 1st and the 2nd point
+• x2 (float or list or numpy.ndarray) – X-coordinate(s) of the second point.

-• y2 (float or list or numpy.array) – Coordinates of the 1st and the 2nd point
+• y2 (float or list or numpy.ndarray) – Y-coordinate(s) of the second point.

 Returns: